Learning Fair Classifiers with Partially Annotated Group Labels: Experiments

 \textbf{UTKFace}\cite{utkface}.
 UTKFace is a facial image dataset, widely adopted as a multi-class and multi-group benchmark.
 UTKFace contains more than 20K images with annotations, such as age (range from 0 to 116), gender (male and female) and ethnicity (\textit{``White''}, \textit{``Black''}, \textit{``Asian''}, \textit{``Indian''} and \textit{``Others''}).
 We set ethnicity and age as the sensitive attribute and the target label, respectively.
 We divided the target age range into three classes: ages between 0 to 19, 20 to 40 and more than 40, following Jung \etal \cite{jung2021mfd}.
 We use four ethnic groups, \textit{``White''}, \textit{``Black''}, \textit{``Asian''} and \textit{``Indian''}, while \textit{``Others''} is excluded.
 The test set is constructed to contain the same number of samples for each group and target.

 \textbf{CelebA}\cite{celeba}.
 CelebA contains about 200K face images annotated with 40 binary attributes.
-As Jung \etal \cite{jung2021mfd}, we picked up \textit{``Attractive''} as the target label and \textit{``Gender''} (denoted as \textit{``Male''} in the dataset) as the sensitive attributes by considering the ratio of balance for each attribute.
+As the previous works \cite{jung2021mfd} and \cite{sagawa2019distributionally}, we picked up \textit{``Blond Hair''} and \textit{``Attractive''} as the target labels and \textit{``Gender''}(denoted as \textit{``Male''} in the dataset) as the sensitive attribute.
+The results for ``Attractive'' and ethical concerns are provided in the Appendix.
 The test set is constructed as the same as UTKFace.

 \textbf{ProPublica COMPAS}\cite{COPMAS}.
 We also consider a non-vision tabular dataset to show the versatility of \ours to other modalities.
 We use the ProPublica COMPAS dataset, a binary classification task where the target label is whether a defendant reoffends.
-We set ethnicity as the sensitive attribute and used the same pre-processing as Bellamy \etal \cite{ai360}, thereby it includes 5,000 data samples, binary group (\textit{``Caucasian''} and \textit{``Non-Caucasian''} and target labels.
+We set ethnicity as the sensitive attribute and used the same pre-processing as Bellamy \etal \cite{ai360}, thereby it includes 5,000 data samples, binary group (\textit{``Caucasian''} and \textit{``Non-Caucasian''} and target labels. \\

+In addition, we also give details and results on \textbf{UCI Adult}\cite{dua2017uci} dataset in the Appendix.